Back Pain Untangled

 Once these scans are available, a spine specialist is ready to put the pieces of information together to form an initial diagnosis and identify the source of your problem.
 This part is challenging, but important.
 Almost a third of normal healthy people, who are not complaining of any spine pain, happen to have a degenerated or herniated disc, or other positive findings on their CT or MRI scans.
 Our goal is to match your reported pain, physical examination and MRI findings together.
 If the three match up well, count your blessings since your case would not be disputed between experts.
 You can expect consistent recommendations from different spine experts.

 Let us discuss a more specific case.
 If you are having pain which radiates from lower back into the outer part of your thigh (between hip and knee), crossing below the knee to outer part of your lower leg (knee to ankle) and travels to the top of your foot and big toe; is is called as “radicular pain in L5 distribution”; the area supplied by L5 nerve root (shaded yellow in the dermatome map as depicted).
 The muscle likely to be weak, when L5 nerve root is pinched, is extensor hallucis longus (EHL).
 This muscle helps in elevation of your big toe.
 The reflex likely to be blunted is achilles tendon reflex (checked by your doctor striking your achilles tendon with a refill hammer).
 When all of these 3 are present, and your MRI shows a disc herniation compressing the same nerve root, it confirms a diagnosis of L5 radiculopathy.
+We will use this information with one of our cases soon.

 The Big Three